krish8664/til/clojure/lazyness.md

 # Lazy sequence in clojure

 I was playing arund with the `lazy-seq` that clojure has and began to wonder if the lazy sequence really had an advantage over the non-lazy(_eager_/_realized_) sequence.
-So I wrote a two functions to generate the first n positive integers, one lazy and the other eager.
+So I wrote two functions to generate the first n positive integers, one lazy and the other eager.

 ```clojure
 (defn lazy-first-n